yeunga/vostools/vos/new-commands-README.md

 Positional Argument | Description        |
 ----------------------------|----------------------|
- URI                   | a URI identifying the file to be removed |
+ uri    | a URI identifying the file to be removed |

  Optional Arguments | Description     |
 ----------------------------|------------------|